apple/swift-argument-parser/Documentation/03 Commands and Subcommands.md

 Generally, these subcommands each have their own configuration options, as well as options that are shared across several or all aspects of the larger program.

 You can build a program with commands and subcommands by defining multiple command types and specifying each command's subcommands in its configuration.
-For example, here's the interface of a `math` utility that performs operations on a series of values given at the command line.
+For example, here's the interface of a `math` utility that performs operations on a series of values given on the command line.

 ```
 % math add 10 15 7